Main PCB Revisions - There are three known PCBs: v1, v1 Rev. C, and v2 Rev. A. Early version 1 PCBs

 communications, see the Dragon's Lair PCB Conversion Between PR-7820 &

-Additionally, to see the multiple modifications that kept occurring to the design of the rev. A PCB during the game's production until the design was
+Additionally, to see the multiple modifications that kept occurring to the design of the early version 1 PCB during the production of Dragon's Lair until the

-their most stable condition, check the Dragon's Lair Rev. A PCB Modifications page.
+their most stable condition, check the Dragon's Lair v1 PCB Modifications page.

 Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved